Depersonalization-Derealization Disorder: Understanding This Mental Health Disorder

 What causes depersonalization-derealization in post-traumatic mental disorders?

 While some people fear that depersonalization-derealization is caused by irreversible brain damage, depersonalization and derealization may be symptoms of a few different mental health disorders, or they may be classified as a disorder on their own.
-This means it can be difficult to pinpoint their exact cause.
+This means it can be difficult to pinpoint their exact cause in adults and older adults.
 However, there is often a strong correlation between these symptoms and serious trauma in someone’s early or middle childhood, especially when it involves physical abuse.
 Individuals who experienced or were exposed to neglect or abuse as children—whether that be physical, sexual, or emotional abuse—are at higher risk of developing either DDD or other mental disorders that include its symptoms.

 Many mental health professionals believe that because personality traits and personal identity are generally formed in childhood and rooted in childhood trauma, children often find it easier to disconnect from reality during difficult situations, severe trauma, or in times of abuse or severe emotional stress as a coping mechanism.
 If left untreated, a child who develops depersonalization-derealization disorder may continue to use the same coping mechanisms in response to abuse, severe stress, or traumatic situations during early adulthood, or even later.